ghostrynkov/interesting-artichoke/src/pages/index.md

 hide_title: true
 sections:
   - type: section_hero
-    title: 'Hi, I''m Stackbit Exto Portfolio Theme.'
+    title: Hi, I'm Stackbit Exto Portfolio Theme.
     section_id: hero
-    content: >-
-      This section can contain a subtitle or tagline.
+    content: This section can contain a subtitle or tagline.
 The recommended length is one to three sentences, but can be changed as you prefer.
     actions:
       - label: Let's talk
         url: /contact